Moldpres

-The state newsagency Moldpres is a non-budgetary, self-financing organization, founded by the government of the Republic of Moldova.
+The state news agency Moldpres is a non-budgetary, self-financing organization founded by the government of the Republic of Moldova.

 Overview

 According to its official website, Moldpress has three main activities: disseminating news stories, photo chronicles, and issuing the Monitorul Oficial, the official publication of Moldovan laws.
 It is located in Chişinău, Moldova on 22, Puskin str.

-The institution has just over 100 employees, and owns a press centre with a conference hall.
+The institution has just over 100 employees and owns a press centre with a conference hall.
 Since July 2004, the agency has seven departments: News, the Monitorul Oficial, Finance, Marketing, Technology and Photo Services, Polygraphy, and Management.

-In November 2009, Vladimir Darie remplaced Valeriu Reniţă as director of Moldpres.
+In November 2009, Vladimir Darie replaced Valeriu Reniţă as director of Moldpres.

+As part of the expansion of an international collaboration network, Moldpres signed a partnership agreement with the Agenzia Nazionale Stampa Associata of Italy in February 2023.